 • Guide gratuities — optional

-• The most important thing about walking the Camino Santiago is that you enjoy the journey at your own pace.
+• The most important thing about walking the Camino Frances is that you enjoy the journey at your own pace.
 Whether you’re a very fast or a slow walker, we encourage you to enjoy the trail.
 Having said that, being in good walking shape is still required.
 The trails have plenty of opportunities to rest and recover, and you’ll be accompanied by a support vehicle that can help you shorten or lengthen the walking stages if needed.

 You’ll be doing between 11 and 28 km a day (7 to 17 miles), carrying a daypack of things you might need on the trail.
 Don’t worry about the baggage, though, as the support vehicle will carry everything for you!